umutaydemir7/SDSP_group38/README.md

 ##  Modeling

-  We used a neural network while creating a machine learning model.
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We used a neural network while creating a machine learning model.
 While creating the model here, we first created a model with its original dataset.
 Then, by applying feature selection, we created a model with a dataset with a reduced number of features.
 We used the sklearn.feature_selection library while doing the feature selection process.
 Thus, we